BinaNDT/dataset_pipeline/README.md

    - **Fix**: Verify API key in .env file or environment
    - **Symptom**: Upload times out
    - **Fix**: Use `--debug` with smaller batch to test connectivity
+   - **Symptom**: Upload appears stuck
+   - **Fix**: The script now has a 30-minute timeout.
+Check the logs for network issues.
+You can also check if the upload completed directly on Labelbox.
+   - **Symptom**: "No internet connection available" error
+   - **Fix**: Check your network connection and firewall settings.
+The script now checks connectivity before attempting uploads.

 5. **Environment Setup Issues**:
    - **Symptom**: "API key not set" errors